ABCs of Documentation: Make an Airtight Case for Termination

 Stronger: “Bob failed to install one of the washers involved in the thingamajig assembly process.
 When his mistake was discovered, we had to stop the line, disassemble 14 units, add the washer and reassemble the units.
 The rebuilds halted production for a total of two hours.”

 What’s the answer?
-Managers have some options.
+Managers have some options:

-- “Agree/don’t agree” check boxes.
+- Agree/Don’t Agree check boxes.
 The employee puts a tick mark in the appropriate box, and then signs on the dotted line.

-- The “I refuse to sign” technique.
-The manager just asks the employee to turn the memo over, write, “I refuse to sign,” and then initial it.
+- I Refuse To Sign technique.
+The manager asks the employee to turn over the written memo, write, “I refuse to sign,” and then initial it.
+If a written version isn’t possible, you can do something similar with an email.

-Both approaches achieve the desired result: Solid evidence that the employee has received the disciplinary document and understands its contents.
+Both approaches achieve the desired result: Solid evidence that the employee has received the document and understands its contents.

 Free Training & Resources